 Dear Governor Edwards:

 Thank you, Governor, for your consideration of this request.
-I look forward to hearing from you.

 United States Senator